Robustness Measures in Distributionally Robust Optimization: Introduction

 \subsection{Overview of paper}

 We review the relevant literature in Section \ref{sec:LitRev}.
-In Section \ref{sec:DRO_sensitivity}, we show how a large class of DRO problems maps out a nearly-Pareto optimal tradeoff between mean cost and worst-case sensitivity which, under standard assumptions, is a measure of spread.
-We derive explicit expressions for worst-case sensitivity for a number of different uncertainty sets in Section \ref{sec:WCS} and for Bayesian and mixture models in Section \ref{sec:Bayesian}.
-Using two applications (inventory control and CVaR minimization), we show in Section \ref{sec:Examples} how the sensitivity measures we derive identify misspecification vulnerabilities in the nominal model and the uncertainty set that efficiently reduces large sensitivities; mean--sensitivity frontiers are used to select its size.
-Section \ref{sec:Examples} provides a big-picture overview of the key ideas and is a good starting point for the first-time reader.
+In Section \ref{sec:DRO_sensitivity}, we introduce worst-case sensitivity as a robustness measure, show (under mild assumptions) that it is a measure of spread, and that solutions of DRO problems define a nearly-Pareto optimal tradeoff between mean cost and worst-case sensitivity.
+We derive explicit expressions for worst-case sensitivity for a number of different uncertainty sets in Section \ref{sec:WCS}.
+This enables us to identify the measure of robustness being controlled by each choice of uncertainty set.
+Using two applications (inventory control and CVaR minimization), we show in Section \ref{sec:Examples} how the sensitivity measures we derive can be used in robust modeling and design.
+This includes selection of uncertainty sets and their size.
+When the price of robustness is high, the sensitivity measure guides the design of hedging instruments that improve the performance--robustness tradeoff.
+It is a good starting point for the first-time reader.